 To appeal to the digital world, consider installing smart bulbs and lighting fixtures inside and outside your properties to maximize efficiency.
 Smart bulbs are easy to install, and you can control them with apps or timers, programming them to turn on and off at specific times of the day no matter where you are.
 Companies like SmartRent provide lighting and other smart home solutions for those who want to embrace technology.

 You can also apply technology to other areas in your building or units.
 People value technology that allows them to automate temperature, lights, and alarm systems because it makes their lives easier.
 Smart home technology can also provide insight into energy use to help you become more energy efficient and mindful of ecological factors.
-A study by Safewise.com found that the pandemic brought an increase in spending on smart home technology — according to their data, 85% of Americans bought a smart home device in 2020.
+A study by Safewise.com found that in recent years, there has been an increase in spending on smart home technology — according to their data, 85% of Americans bought a smart home device in 2020.

 From a management perspective, investing in smart home technology makes sense.
 Besides improving the resident and employee experience, property owners can utilize this technology with enhanced security in common areas, built-in motion detectors, two-way video communication, and smart locks to track entry and remotely change locks instantly.
 To learn more about how smart home technology can benefit everyone, read this article.

 Outside of HVAC systems, appliances can be one of the highest energy consumers.
 Looking for products labeled ENERGY STAR-certified is a great way to ensure that you maximize your dollar and energy savings without sacrificing the features you want.
 ENERGY STAR-certified refrigerators are about 9% more energy efficient than models that meet the federal minimum energy efficiency standard.